Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 {{< image src="img/overhead.png" alt="overhead" width="100%" title="Overhead of the predictor">}}

-More detailed results can be found in our paper.
+More detailed results can be found in the \S5 of our paper.

 ## Get started
 {{< justify >}}